yeehaa123/elab/Amsterdam-Science-And-Innovation-Award.md

 self-educational structures in which projects can develop according to needs and insterests of students and society.

+students can program instruments that enable them to find new perspectives for humnanities research, comprehend and analyze the technological innovations that affect this field, can keep pace with the rapid change in their research environment

+humanities students catch up with working methods already successfully applied at many companies.
+They learn to handle and understand the digital tools now essential to the work flow in modern companies
+- the knowledge gap between reseach/studies and the working world
+- become more employable

+a modest attempt to close the digital divide [footnote] that eventually attempts to empower more people young and old to work with data increasingly made accessible by museums, archives, libraries, municipals or governments.

+companies can engage...helping to create a learning environment that meets humanities research needs, but is potentially open for the inclusion of and cooperation with a large group of programmes and amateurs who what to learn programming.
+They can supply data sets the programmes can experiment and work with, they can develop own projects by utilizing the code the students created.

 4.**Application: which application do you envisage?**
 *(Text: max 300 words)*